Tony Iommi: Black Sabbath

-In 1992, Iommi appeared at the Freddie Mercury Tribute Concert, playing four songs with the remaining members of Queen and other guest artists.
+In 1992, Iommi appeared at The Freddie Mercury Tribute Concert, playing four songs with the remaining members of Queen and other guest artists.
 Geezer Butler also returned to Sabbath that year.
 In the following year Iommi teamed up with fellow Black Country band Diamond Head and co-wrote the song "Starcrossed (Lovers in the Night)" for their 1993 Death and Progress album.
 At Osbourne's "farewell" concert at Costa Mesa in 1992, Dio refused to perform and abruptly left the band.
-As a result, Rob Halford was recruited to perform as the vocalist for two gigs (Halford also sang at one of the dates on the 2004 Ozzfest tour, when Osbourne couldn't perform due to bronchitis).
+As a result, Rob Halford was recruited to perform as the vocalist for two gigs (Halford also sang at one of the dates on the 2004 Ozzfest tour, when Osbourne could not perform due to bronchitis).
 Following Osbourne's solo set, the show concluded with the other members of the original Black Sabbath line-up joining for a 4-song reunion.

 Black Sabbath went on to record two further albums with Tony Martin before the original line-up reunited as a touring band in 1997.
 While Bill Ward played at the two initial reunion shows at Birmingham NEC in December 1997, he was not present for the following two reunion tours, his second absence due to a heart attack.
 Ward was replaced by Mike Bordin and then Vinny Appice.

 On 11 November 2011, Black Sabbath announced that they would be reuniting with the original line-up and would be recording a new album.
 Bill Ward did not participate and was eventually replaced by Rage Against the Machine drummer Brad Wilk for drum sessions.
 The new album, 13, was released in June 2013.
 They disbanded at the conclusion of The End Tour in early 2017.

-On 9 September 2022, Iommi was featured as a guitarist for two tracks on Ozzy Osbourne's album Patient Number 9.
-On 8 August 2022, Iommi reunited with Osbourne to play at the closing ceremony of the 2022 Commonwealth Games in their home city of Birmingham.
-They were joined by 2017 Black Sabbath touring musicians Tommy Clufetos and Adam Wakeman for a medley of "Iron Man" and "Paranoid".
-Iommi was also involved in the opening ceremony on 28 July 2022, where he played guitar on a song called "Hear My Voice" performed by British saxophonist and rapper Soweto Kinch.